Deaf Church Celebrates National Deaf History Month

 By Rev. Dr. Leo Yates, Jr.

 “Remembering your history helps us to also remember Christ,” signed Rev. Dr. Leo Yates, a deacon and a son of deaf parents.
-This sentence from his sermon was preached to the congregation of Magothy United Methodist Church of the Deaf in the Baltimore-Washington Conference on March 26th.
+This sentence from was preached to the congregation of Magothy United Methodist Church of the Deaf in the Baltimore-Washington Conference on March 26th.
 It was a special service to recognize National Deaf History Month.

 In the sermon, Yates connected general Deaf history, such as the Deaf President Now protests at Gallaudet University--where students and staff protested the board’s initial selection of a hearing candidate over a Deaf candidate in 1988--but primarily focused on Magothy’s own history as part of the Deaf community over the past few decades.

 The church’s ministries have included Deaf awareness in the surrounding community, such as hosting ASL classes and Deaf Sensitivity Trainings at nearby police departments.
 The church also has conducted outreach to the Deaf community, such as visiting Deaf and hard-of-hearing inmates in the nearby prison, Deaf and hard-of-hearing residents in the state psychiatric hospital, and teaching religious education at the nearby Deaf residential schools.
 Yates emphasized to the congregation that the church’s mission has been constant over the decades – “while you all are raising Deaf awareness and offering outreach to the Deaf community, your primary mission remains the same: to be a faith community for the Deaf community” (most of the Deaf and hard-of-hearing members signed “amen.”)